Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-01-05-Homelab-4-Calibre.md

 ![Calibre Web Screenshot](/assets/images/calibre.jpg)
 {: .screenshot}

 I synchronize my Calibre library between my Mac and Pi using Syncthing.
 I add and manage books on Mac and do a one way sync to Pi to prevent database corruption.
 And then [Calibre-Web](https://github.com/janeczku/calibre-web) on Pi picks up the database and makes it available on my local network.
-I'm planning to use it as a syncing mechanism for my Kobo e-reader.

 <!--more-->

+At some point, I'm planning to use it as a syncing mechanism for my Kobo e-reader.

 This post is a part of my _Homelab Series_.
 [See the index here](/Homelab-0-Introduction).
 {: .notice}